MaximeRobeyns/llm_finetuner/README.md

 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch
 ```
-Then clone this repo, navigate to the root and use:
+Then clone this repo, navigate to the repository root and use:
 ```bash
 pip install -e .
 ```